LGBTQ rights in Oregon: Transgender rights

-In January 2013, as part of an out-of-court settlement in a discrimination suit with a public employee related to medical insurance coverage of a gender assignment surgical procedure, the state agreed to provide full medical insurance coverage for all such surgeries, drugs, and related treatments for individuals covered on public employee health plans.
+In January 2013, as part of an out-of-court settlement in a discrimination suit with a public employee related to medical insurance coverage of a gender-affirming surgery, the state agreed to provide full medical insurance coverage for all such surgeries, drugs, and related treatments for individuals covered on public employee health plans.

 Since 2014, sex reassignment surgery has not been a requirement to change the gender marker on an Oregon birth certificate.
-Transgender individuals can apply to change legal gender solely by request.
-In addition, in August 2014, state officials announced that Oregon Medicaid would shortly begin covering hormone therapy and other treatments related to sex reassignment.
+Transgender individuals can apply to change their legal gender solely by request.
+In addition, in August 2014, state officials announced that Oregon Medicaid would shortly begin covering gender-affirming hormone therapy and other gender-affirming healthcare.

 On June 10, 2016, an Oregon circuit court ruled that a resident could legally change their gender to non-binary.
 The Transgender Law Center believed this to be "the first ruling of its kind in the U.S." Since July 1, 2017, the Oregon Department of Motor Vehicles has offered a third choice for gender on driver's licenses and IDs: "X", designating a neutral or non-binary gender identity.
 The "X" option is also available for birth certificates.

 In May 2017, a bill passed the Oregon Legislative Assembly to abolish the 1991 requirement for transgender people to publish their names in newspapers before they can undergo a legal change of sex on government documents.
 This requirement was viewed as a breach of privacy and a safety risk for transgender people.
 In January 2019, Representative Karin Power introduced a bill to amend a 1951 Oregon mental health law that equated "transvestites" with pedophilia.
 In April 2019, the bill passed the Legislative Assembly by a vote of 58–2 in the House and 29–0 with 1 excused in the Senate.
 Governor Kate Brown signed it into law on May 6.

 In December 2020, the U.S. Supreme Court denied certiorari to Parents for Privacy v.
 Barr, a case that had challenged a transgender-inclusive policy in public schools.
 The United States District Court for the District of Oregon had ruled against the plaintiffs on July 24, 2018; a decision upheld by the Ninth Circuit Court of Appeals on February 12, 2020.

-In May 2023, the Oregon House of Representatives passed a bill to explicitly "protect and defend" gender-affirming healthcare for transgender individuals - who especially enter into Oregon jurisdictional boundaries from interstate.
-The bill was essentially "frozen" in the Oregon Senate for a time, because the GOP staged a record-breakingly long boycott.
+In May 2023, amid a national anti-LGBTQ backlash, the Oregon House of Representatives passed a bill to explicitly "protect and defend" gender-affirming healthcare for transgender individuals, especially those who enter into Oregon jurisdictional boundaries from other states.
+The bill was essentially "frozen" in the Oregon Senate for a time because the Republican representatives staged the longest boycott in Oregon history.
 In late June, the boycott ended and the bill finally passed the Senate with "watered down amendments".
-The House concurred to passed the amendments and was finally enrolled to the Governor's desk.
-Governor Tina Kotek signed the bill into law on July 13, 2023.
+The House agreed to pass the amendments, and Governor Tina Kotek signed the bill into law on July 13, 2023.

-In July 2025 the 9th U.S. Circuit Court of Appeals ruled the State's adoption requirement to “respect, accept and support” a child’s gender expression and sexual orientation was unconstitutional.
+In July 2025, the 9th U.S. Circuit Court of Appeals ruled the State's adoption requirement to “respect, accept and support” a child’s gender expression and sexual orientation was unconstitutional.